hadarsonego/vagrant_nginx_chef/README.md

 #The main goals

-1. Create Nginx web server that will serve contant behaind another Nginx server that will act as proxy server
+1. Create Nginx web server that will serve content behind another Nginx server that will act as proxy server

 2. Block and allow specific IP addresses to certain URL's

-3. Make this all prosses working by easyly create the instance and make it up and running
+3. Make this all process working by easily create the instance and make it up and running

-4. Make this all solution manageble by working with configuration managment tool
+4. Make this all solution manageable by working with configuration managment tool